ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 of I-D.ietf-dnsop-svcb-https}}.

-Designated Resolvers SHOULD be accessible using the IP address families that are supported by their associated Unencrypted Resolvers.
-If an Unencrypted Resolver is accessible using an IPv4 address, it ought to provide an A record for an IPv4 address of the Designated Resolver; similarly, if it is accessible using an IPv6 address, it ought to provide a AAAA record for an IPv6 address of the Designated Resolver.
-The Designated Resolver can support more address families than the Unencrypted Resolver, but it ought not to support fewer.
+Designated Resolvers SHOULD be accessible using the IP address families that are supported by their associated Unencrypted DNS Resolvers.
+If an Unencrypted DNS Resolver is accessible over IPv4, it ought to provide one or more A records for
+IPv4 addresses of the Designated Resolver; similarly, if it is accessible over IPv6, it ought to provide one or more AAAA records for IPv6 addresses of the Designated Resolver.
+The Designated Resolver can support more address families than the Unencrypted DNS Resolver, but it ought not to support fewer.
 If this is not done, clients that only have connectivity over one address family might not be able to access the Designated Resolver.